HayaaQutaishat/Food-Order-React-App/README.md

 The overall cart data is managed through React Context because I needed it in different places off the application.
 For example on the meal items, I needed to update the cart and the cart component, on the cart also, the cart items can also be added or removed.
+This application uses number of React Hooks for example: useState(), useEffect(), useReducer() and useContext().
+The overall cart data is managed through React Context because I needed it in different places off the application.
+For example on the meal items, I needed to update the cart and the cart component, on the cart also, the cart items can also be added or removed.